-Leia Guccione is a Manager with RMI's electricity and industrial practices, where she specializes in microgrids, campus energy systems, industrial ecosystems, distributed generation and storage, and renewable energy procurement strategies.
-Leia joined RMI in 2012.
+Leia Guccione is a Principal with RMI’s electricity and industrial practices, where she specializes in microgrids, campus energy systems, industrial ecosystems, distributed generation and storage, and renewable energy procurement strategies.
+Additional areas of expertise include the use of collaborative processes for complex problem solving, and IT solutions for improved collaboration.
+Select project experience includes:

-Prior to joining RMI, Leia served as a nuclear-trained Surface Warfare Officer in the United States Navy from 2004 to 2012.
+Prior to joining RMI, Leia served in the United States Navy as a nuclear-trained Surface Warfare Officer.
 As an officer in the Navy, Leia served aboard the USS PEARL HARBOR (LSD 52), an amphibious Marine-transport ship, and the aircraft carrier USS RONALD REAGAN (CVN 76).
 She also served as a training manager for Commander Naval Air Forces – Pacific (COMNAVAIRPAC), where she provided training and strategy support for the five Pacific-based aircraft carriers in the US fleet.
-In addition to her experience as a Naval Officer, Leia has worked for the Ames Electric Power Plant as an engineering assistant and for Halliburton Energy Services as a Field Technology Intern.
-She has also worked for Black and Veatch Corporation as an Alternative Energy Consultant.
-As an undergraduate, she conducted research on biodiesel for her university professors, and served as the business manager for the Society of Automotive Engineers (SAE) Formula One Team Ethanol-Project racecar.